 - Contact us via telephone on 020 7833 1674 and, if counselling is appropriate, we will meet you for an initial assessment interview from which together we can agree an appropriate way forward.

 - Please note that our counselling service is very popular and experiences a heavy demand; as such we operate a waiting list, and it may be several weeks before we are able to offer you an initial assessment.
 You may wish to access our coming out or social groups whilst you are waiting.
-If you would like to speak to somebody for support during this time you can call our helpline on Monday, Tuesday & Wednesday evenings or contact our partners Switchboard seven days a week.
+If you would like to speak to somebody for support whilst you are waiting you can contact our partners Switchboard seven days a week.
 You can also try ELOP or the Metro Centre who provide LGBT counselling services in London.